dansinker/tacofancy/base_layers/slow_cooked_salsa_verde_chicken.md

 * Pinch of Cumin
 * Salt, to taste

+## Directions

-Add chicken to slow cooker and season with garlic, oregano, cumin and salt.
+1. Add chicken to slow cooker and season with garlic, oregano, cumin and salt.
 Pour salsa verde over everything, cover and cook for two hours on high.

-Once that's ready, shred chicken.
+1. Once that's ready, shred chicken.
 Give it another stir to cover everything in sauce, then serve.